waiting-for-dev/follow/README.md

 Directory` which purpose is exactly that.

 The aim of `Follow` is to provide some common middlewares.
-For now, just a middleware to filter entries is provided.
+For now, there are two middlewares to filter and sort entries, respectively.

 ```haskell
 import qualified Follow.Middlewares.Filter as Filter